luwarren/union-soldiers/README.md

 ## Output Requirements

-Before running the code, ensure that a 'data' directory has been created in the main project directory.
+Before running the code, ensure that a `data` directory has been created in the main project directory.
 Within the data directory, create three subdirectories: `csv_out`, `regiment_records`, and `soldier_records`.
 The scraped data will be saved to these directories in CSV and pickle formats.

 ## Usage